lluisd/BIGTREETECH-TouchScreenFirmware/README.md

     Touch Screen Calibration - Please click on the red dot

-To calibrate the screen, with your finger or a stylus, press:
+To calibrate the touch screen, with your finger or a stylus, press:

 1. the red dot in the upper left corner
 2. then the red dot in the upper right corner